idris-bayes/.github/profile/README.md

 ipkg   = "prob-fx.ipkg"
 ```

-Note that currently, many of these repositories rely on having their `.so` files locally.
+Note that many of these projects will interface with C shared object files (`.so` files) which are included locally in their repositories.
+Currently, other projects that depend on them will also need to have their `.so` files locally.